lobocv/eventdispatcher/README.md

     # Binds the color property from file1 to the color property of file2
     # Changing file1.color will automatically update the value of file2.color
     file1.bind(color=file2.setter('color'))

+    file1.color = 'green'
+    # color has been set to green
+    # Updating settings file.
+    # color has been set to green
+    # Updating settings file.